Amlyze/amltrix-data/markdown/actors.md

 - Exploit weak documentation checks so that financial institutions cannot easily distinguish these sham flows from normal outlays.

 This manipulation of invoice records hinders effective due diligence and conceals the true origin of the funds.
+- [Geographically Dispersed Cash Deposit](https://framework.amltrix.com/techniques/T0053) — They orchestrate the deposit scheme by:

+- Generating illicit funds from predicate offenses and seeking to introduce them into the financial system.
+- Instructing multiple individuals or smurfs to make small deposits across diverse branches or locations, each below reporting thresholds.

+This approach masks a single illicit source by dispersing deposits geographically, complicating financial institutions' detection efforts.
 - [Precious Metals & Stones Trading](https://framework.amltrix.com/techniques/T0055) — Criminals, including organized crime groups or professional launderers, employ precious metals and gemstones to layer illicit funds by:

 - Purchasing these commodities with proceeds of crime, taking advantage of minimal identification requirements or subjective pricing.